Selective LicensingApply online for a licence

 - Housing Enforcement and Compliance Policy & Guidance

 - Public Register of licences

 - Temporary Exemption Request Form

-- Redacted public register up to March 2019
+- Redacted public register

 The Building Research Establishment Private Sector Housing stock survey for the City of Nottingham is now available on Nottingham insight and can be accessed here.